-According to data compiled by independent observers, border monitoring agencies, and the Dominican authorities themselves, particularly the Directorate General of Migration (DGM), more than 62,000 Haitians have been expelled in just two months, the organization reports.
+According to multiple sources cited by the organization, including independent observers, border monitoring agencies, and Dominican authorities such as the Directorate General of Migration (DGM), over 62,000 Haitians have been expelled in the past two months.

 These repatriation operations, the statement reads, are being carried out under conditions deemed contrary to international standards, notably toward sensitive border areas such as Jimaní/Malpasse and Anse-à-Pitres/Pedernales, where insecurity remains a concern.